 - i.
 A minimum of 2 and a maximum of 3 snap rolls. - ii.
-Rolls are not permitted following spins. - iii.
+Rolls are not permitted on any downline containing a spin. - iii.
 Unlinked rolls are permitted, but only on straight horizontal lines with a maximum of 10 stops per line.